Designing for Great Developer Experience

 Bad developer experience does not announce itself.
 It compounds quietly.

-A developer waits 12 minutes for a build.
-Another spends 30 minutes hunting through outdated docs for an API parameter.
+A developer waits through a slow build.
+Another hunts through outdated docs for an API parameter.
 A third rebuilds a local environment because a dependency broke overnight.
 None of these incidents trigger an alert.
 All of them burn hours.

 The mechanism is straightforward.
 DX friction creates context switching.
 Context switching destroys flow state.
 And flow state is where the highest-value engineering work happens.1